 Count Dracula journeys to a remote Chinese village in the guise of a warlord to support six vampires who are dispirited after the loss of a seventh member of their cult.
 At the same time, ...
 See full summary »

 England 1795: the young Catherine just married Charles Fengriffen and moves into his castle.
 She becomes victim of an old curse that lays on the family.
 On her wedding night she's raped by a ghost and gets pregnant.

-Dr. Henry Jekyll, in attempting to find a toxin that will wipe out all common diseases, accidentally stumbles upon a formula that transforms him into a gorgeous but evil woman.
-He needs female hormones for his experiments, so a number of London women meet bloody deaths.
+In Victorian London, Dr. Henry Jekyll attempts to create an elixir of life using female hormones stolen from fresh corpses.
+He reasons that these hormones will wipe out all common diseases and extend his life since women live much longer than men.
+However, once Dr. Jekyll drinks the serum himself, he transforms into a gorgeous but evil woman.
+He soon needs female hormones for his serum to maintain, so a number of London women meet bloody deaths.
 Written by

 Marty McKee <firstname.lastname@example.org>

 The BBFC requested cuts to remove the inter-cutting of a murder and a rabbit gutting, and to edit a bedroom murder and the stabbing of Professor Robertson.
 The bedroom murder was shortened though Hammer re-edited the stabbing of the doctor to comprise flash shots of earlier killings.
 Despite initial BBFC objections the film was then passed, and all later releases feature this same edited print.
 See more »